 Born in Moga, Punjab and raised in Dehradun, Uttarakhand; Kapany had an affinity for science from a young age.
 It started when he was given a small Kodak camera from his father and was determined to understand its inner workings.
 Moreover, in his early studies, he was told by a professor that light can only travel in a straight line.
 Kapany thought to himself, “No, that doesn’t sound right” and took it as a challenge to prove his professor wrong.
 After obtaining his Bachelor of Science degree from the University of Agra, he says “there wasn’t enough to learn in India at that time so I left for Imperial College in London.”
 Transitioning from university in India to London was not a difficult feat for Kapany, as he says “I was young and ready to conquer the world!”

-His knowledge on technology started in India while working in an ordinance factory, where he learned how to design and manufacture optical instruments.
+His knowledge on technology started in India while working in an ordnance factory, where he learned how to design and manufacture optical instruments.
 Wanting to learn more about technology at a higher level, Kapany’s intended goal was to finish his degree at The Imperial College of Science, Technology and Medicine in London and then head back to India to start his own business.
 The idea of having his own business and being an entrepreneur was something instilled in him from a young age.

 While completing his studies, he received a scholarship from The Royal Society of Engineering to do further research into fiber optics.
 After 18 months and several published articles, Kapany had success-fully completed his objective of demonstrating the transmission of light and images through glass fibers.
 Upon the completion of his work, Kapany presented his findings to his professor and at that point was ready to head back to India.